Keeping cats safe from antifreeze poisoning: what you need to know

-Treatment may be needed if your cat swallows any antifreeze so please contact your vet as soon as possible, or find your nearest Vets Now pet emergency clinic or Vets Now 24/7 hospital.
+Treatment may be needed if your cat drinks antifreeze so please contact your vet as soon as possible, or find your nearest Vets Now pet emergency clinic or Vets Now 24/7 hospital.

-Antifreeze is commonly found in car radiators and some screen washes, but did you know it is extremely toxic to cats?
+Antifreeze is found in car radiators and some screen washes, but did you know it is extremely toxic to cats?
 Cats like drinking from ditches, puddles and ponds which means they’re prone to drinking water contaminated with anitfreeze.
 Antifreeze, otherwise known as ethylene glycol, is also found in some inks and snowglobes.
-To make matters worse antifreeze is very sweet, so cats like the taste.
-One tiny 6ml teaspoon is potentially deadly.
+Antifreeze is very sweet, so cats like the taste.
+But just one 6ml teaspoon could be enough to kill a cat.

 What should I do if I suspect my cat has drunk antifreeze?